-The Williamsport History Museum is open every Sunday from 1 pm until 4 pm
+The Williamsport History Museum is most open every Sunday from 1 pm until 4 pm

 In the spring of 2020, the Williamsport Town Council voted to move the town museum from the Springfield Barn to the Tenant House next to the barn.
-Hundreds of volunteer hours were put in to showcase the many artifacts, photographs, and memorabilia collected over the years.
+Hundreds of volunteer hours were used to showcase the many artifacts, photographs, and memorabilia collected over the years.

 Today, the restored structure houses the Williamsport History Museum.